tinybirdco/use-case-examples/change_column_type_landing_and_recover_quarantine_data/README.md

 ENGINE_TTL "timestamp + toIntervalDay(60)"
 ```

-Then, we have create a materialized view to sync the data that it's arriving to quarantine.
+Then, we have create a Materialized View to sync the data that is arriving to quarantine.
 To be able to read the data from our Live Release, we will need to specify from which release you want to read.
 In our case, from `v0.0.1`, so we need to follow the convention `v_0_0_1`

 ```sql
 NODE materialized